I. Content and conclusion of contracts

 - Force majeure, industrial disputes, riots, official measures, or other unforeseeable, unavoidable and grave occurrences release the contracting parties from their obligations to the extent that they are affected for the duration of the disruption.
 The contracting parties undertake to provide one another with all necessary and reasonable information and to adapt their contractual obligations to the change in circumstances according to the principles of good faith.

-VIII.
+IX.
 Place of performance and jurisdiction

 - The place of performance for all of the supplier’s services is our principal place of business, unless otherwise indicated in the relevant order.
 The place of performance for our payments is also our principal place of business.